MongoDB

 - Primary node handles writes

-- Secondary nodes replicate data
+- Secondary nodes replicate data via the oplog

-- Provides high availability
+- Provides high availability and read scaling (with read preferences)

-- Use replica sets for fault tolerance
+- Use replica sets for fault tolerance; majority write concern protects against rollbacks

 Sharding

-- Distribute data across multiple machines
+- Distribute data across multiple shards (each a replica set)

-- Shard key determines data distribution
+- Shard key determines data distribution — choose for high cardinality and even write distribution

 12. Common Patterns